+The taping application below was applied over clothing for demonstration purposes.
+It is intended to be applied directly over the skin.
 Since the tape needs to be applied to the back of your shoulder, you will likely need someone to help you.
 Before taping your shoulder, make sure the area is dry and free of any lotions, oils or dirt.

 1. Take a full length piece of tape (about 10 inches) and tear the backing off one end.

 2. Using no stretch, anchor the tape just below the bone that protrudes from the side of your shoulder.

 3. Remove the rest of the backing from the tape, and using 25% stretch, pull the tape towards the back of your shoulder, going just below where the top of the shoulder blade protrudes.
 Lay down the end of the tape with no stretch.